Submit Article

 What Was the Outcome?

 The Court of Appeal dismissed the applicant’s second application for permission to make a review application.
-The court ordered that the application be summarily dismissed without a hearing, reflecting its view that the application was devoid of merit and did not satisfy the statutory requirements.
+The dismissal was summary and without a hearing, reflecting the court’s view that the application was clearly unmeritorious and procedurally barred.

 Why Does This Case Matter?